 The Dodgers of the '73/'74 off-season were not a static bunch.
 In each of the two prior seasons they had taken a serious run at the title and while in '72 it seemed to be done with smoke and mirrors, in '73 it was due to the building of a cohesive young nexus about which the club would have great success the rest of the decade and into the Eighties.
 But there were some missing pieces.
 Both Brewer and Richert were getting on in years and while Charlie Hough was establishing himself he was deemed as a one-pitch guy.
 They also hadn't had a serious outfield power threat since Frank Howard went to the Senators a decade ago.
 So Willie Davis went to Montreal for Mike Marshall, a go-to fireman if there ever was one.
 That made Pete expendable since Brewer would be moved to a support role and the former guy got sent to St. Louis to bring in Tommie Agee to replace Davis in center.
 At least for a day.
 Pretty soon thereafter they grabbed Jimmy Wynn from the Astros in a very good move.
 All Pete got out of it was this horribly airbrushed new cap.
 The red over blue thing just doesn't work.
 And neither he nor Tommie would finish out the year in their new homes.
-Tommie's old one was Shea and I am pretty sure that's an ex-teammate behind Pete: either Wayne Garrett or Bud Harrelson.
+Tommie's old one was Shea and I am pretty sure that's an ex-teammate of Tommie's behind Pete: either Wayne Garrett or Bud Harrelson.

 Pete Richert came out of Floral Park, NY, in the borough of Queens, pretty much a stone's throw from Shea.
 When he graduated in '58 he was the last player signed to a contract by the Brooklyn Dodgers.
 In C ball that summer he went 10-13 with a high ERA but the next year in B ball he was 10-8 with a 3.29 ERA.
 Both years he struck out more than a batter an inning.
 In '60 he moved to Double A and had a big year, going 19-9 with a 2.76 ERA and 251 K's in 225 innings to garner that ROY trophy and set a league strikeout record.
 He spent '61 in Triple A where he had an off season after being injured but after a good spring training in '62 he made the Dodgers.
 For the next three seasons Pete would be a spot starter on some teams with awfully good pitching and would generally only get some starts when one of the big guys like Koufax or Drysdale was hurt.
 While he pitched pretty well and impressed with his heater, he couldn't get a regular gig and he would spend most of the '64 season back in Triple A. That winter he would be involved in a big trade that sent him, Frank Howard, Phil Ortega, Ken McMullen, and Dick Nen to the Senators for Claude Osteen and John Kennedy.